What Are Popular Math Related Careers?

 Popular Careers in Math

 Math skills form the basis of many high-paying jobs.
 With a degree in mathematics, you could become a mathematician, statistician or research scientist.
 Depending on your particular concentration within the mathematics field, you might work as an industrial mathematician or apply your skills to the business and accounting field.
-Several other majors rely heavily on mathematics, such as those in computer science, computer programming or engineering.
-Career options are numerous, but some of the most popular careers related to math are outlined below.
+Several other majors rely heavily on mathematics, such as those in computer science, programming or engineering.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: